enthought/mayavi/docs/source/mayavi/misc.rst

 mailing list (Mayavi-users@lists.sourceforge.net).
 We recommend sending messages to the enthought-dev list though.

-The Mayavi web page: https://svn.enthought.com/enthought/wiki/MayaVi
+The Mayavi wiki page: https://svn.enthought.com/enthought/wiki/MayaVi

 is a trac page where one can also enter bug reports and feature requests.

-If this manual, the mayavi web page and google are of no help feel free to post on the enthought-dev mailing list for help.
+If this manual, the mayavi web page, the wiki page and google are of no help feel free to post on the enthought-dev mailing list for help.

 Helping out